 Our content is generally available via the Services without registration.
 However, certain professional services, business resources and event registration services as well as certain personalisation options, transactions, functionalities or activities (e.g. games, contests, sweepstakes, newsletters, and e-commerce,…) that are offered through the Services may require that you register with us and provide certain information about yourself.

-If you create a user account, we will ask you to provide us with your email address, country of residence, age information, login information, and password.
+If you create a user account, you will be asked to provide personal data such as your email address, place of residence, age information, and password.
 You may be able to use this account for all Services, although user accounts for B2B Services are different to those accounts created for B2C Services.
 Certain Services, like Athlete 365 (https://olympics.com/athlete365/), are focused on athletes and we may ask you to provide information about the sports you practice, your team or your participation in the Olympic Games or Youth Olympic Games.

 b) Data necessary to provide you certain Services